Global watchdog defers new bank capital rules due to epidemic

 “It is important that banks and supervisors are able to commit their full resources to respond to the impact of Covid-19,” said François Villeroy de Galhau, Chairman of the GHOS and Governor of the Bank of France.

-“The measures endorsed by GHOS today aim to prioritize these objectives and we remain ready to act further if necessary.”
+“The measures endorsed by GHOS today aim to prioritise these objectives and we remain ready to act further if necessary.”
+(Reporting by Huw Jones; editing by Marc Jones)